-Once all the bats were cut out I began gluing them to my twine using the glue gun and hot glue to make a homemade bat garland.
+Once all the bat felt shapes were cut out I began gluing them to my twine using the glue gun and hot glue to make a homemade bat garland.
 I like to use an old cookie sheet to protect my surface from the heat of the gun and the melting glue.
 This has saved my counters and tables!

 To create the flying bat Halloween decoration, I started at one end and added two of each size bat until reaching the middle.
 Then I worked my way back out, repeating the pattern to create a mirror image.
 I didn’t let the boys help with gluing because it gets SO hot.
 However, I did let them help with choosing the right size bats for the pattern.
-They helped decide whether we needed a small, medium, or big next for our bat garland and it was a great learning activity!
+They helped decide whether we needed a small, medium, or big next for our bat garland DIY and it was a great learning activity!
 Make sure to leave empty excess cord at each end of your garland for easy hanging.

 Our Halloween Felt Garland is a fun DIY bat decoration.
 It will be perfect for the Halloween party we are having next weekend!
-I know we will love getting it out every fall for years to come and remembering making it together.
+I know we will love getting out the DIY bat garland every fall for years to come and remembering making it together.
 Do you think you will make an outdoor Halloween garland for your porch or doorway?
 It is a traditional Halloween look.
 Felt Halloween garland is a nice, durable choice of material and it looks great too.

 Your kids may also enjoy this paper plate bat craft as well!